tisonpatrik/HyprZen/README.md

 ## 🔧 Project Status

-HyZen is currently a **work in progress**.
+HyprZen is currently a **work in progress**.
 Contributions, feedback, and ideas are welcome! 🚀

 ---

-## 💡 Why HyZen?
+## 💡 Why HyprZen?

 ❌ **No shell scripts** – only Go
 ❌ **No unnecessary features** – just what’s needed